isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 b.
 [For providers of both LCS] Provision of licensed cybersecurity services – Penetration testing and Managed security operations centre monitoring.</ul></li></ul><br>
 <font size="4.5"><b>Note:</b>
 <li>A grace period until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.
 Licensees are encouraged to begin certification processes early to avoid bottlenecks.</li></font>
-Applicant may refer to <a href="https://www.csa.gov.sg/our-programmes/support-for-enterprises/sg-cyber-safe-programme/cybersecurity-certification-for-organisations/cyber-trust/certification-for-the-cyber-trust-mark/">Certification for the Cyber Trust mark</a> for more information on CTM certification.
+Applicant may refer to <a target="_blank" href="https://www.csa.gov.sg/our-programmes/support-for-enterprises/sg-cyber-safe-programme/cybersecurity-certification-for-organisations/cyber-trust/certification-for-the-cyber-trust-mark/">Certification for the Cyber Trust mark</a> for more information on CTM certification.

 #### Online application
-Application for licence is to be submitted online via <a href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a>.
+Application for licence is to be submitted online via <a target="_blank" href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a>.
 Do note that CorpPass or SingPass credential is required to access the system.
-For more information on CorpPass or SingPass, please visit <a href="https://www.corppass.gov.sg">www.corppass.gov.sg</a> or <a href="https://www.singpass.gov.sg">www.singpass.gov.sg</a>.
+For more information on CorpPass or SingPass, please visit <a target="_blank" href="https://www.corppass.gov.sg">www.corppass.gov.sg</a> or <a target="_blank" href="https://www.singpass.gov.sg">www.singpass.gov.sg</a>.